 Queensland Renewable Energy Zones

-The Queensland Government has committed $145 million to establish three renewable energy zones in northern, central, and southern Queensland.
+The Queensland Government has committed $145 million to establish three Queensland renewable energy zones (QREZ) – the Northern, Central, and Southern QREZ.

 In these areas, we will:

 - streamline the development of new renewable energy projects

 - work to match new and existing industrial energy demand with our cheap, clean renewable energy.

 The development of QREZ aims to bring together coordinated investment in transmission and generation infrastructure in a way that supports Queensland industries and benefits local communities.

 The Northern, Central and Southern QREZ shown below, cover areas identified by the Australian Energy Market Operator as having good quality renewable resources and other characteristics suitable for renewable energy development.

 Long-term development of these zones will be complex and needs to support existing industries and emerging opportunities like the hydrogen economy.
 Coordinated development will support reliable, secure and affordable energy supply as we reach our target for 50 per cent renewable energy by 2030.